 Vitamin B6 (Pyridoxine)

-The vitamin B6, or pyridoxine, helps the body to use and store energy.
+Vitamin B6, or pyridoxine, helps the body to use and store energy.
 It also helps your body to make haemoglobin, which carries oxygen around the body in red blood cells.

 This vitamin can’t be stored in the body, so you need it in your diet every day.
 Women need 1.2mg a day and men need 1.4mg a day.
 B6 is found in a variety of foods, so you should be able to get all you need from your diet.
 Some good sources include peanuts, oats, pork, chicken and bananas.